State, industry leaders say more engineers are needed in Kansas

-The governor signed a ceremonial bill on Monday, which was passed earlier this year, that sends money from expanded lottery act funds to the University of Kansas, Kansas State University and Wichita State to attract more engineering students.
+On Monday, the governor signed a ceremonial bill, which passed earlier this year, that sends money from expanded lottery act funds to the University of Kansas, Kansas State University and Wichita State to attract more engineering students.

 Schools will receive $3.5 million each per year.

 The goal is to have more than 1,300 engineering students graduate each year in the state.
-That’s the same goal lawmakers set a decade ago when this program was first passed.
-This year the program was extended another 10 years.
+It is the same goal lawmakers set a decade ago when the program first passed.
+So this year, the program was extended another 10 years.

 Below is a chart showing how numbers have grown in the past decade.